Netherlands–Spain relations: Cultural relations

 There is great interest in the Netherlands for Spanish culture and language, and culture Spanish and it is reflected in the numerous manifestations of Spanish culture in this country.
 The Spanish Embassy has a Cultural Department that every year executes a cultural program previously approved by the Ministry of Foreign Affairs.
 In the field of education, the increase in demand for Spanish as a foreign language in all educational sections, especially in university and higher education, stands out.
 Special mention also requires the existence of an Instituto Cervantes, based in Utrecht, which organizes numerous cultural promotion and dissemination activities in Spanish.

+European Union and NATO

+While the Netherlands was one of the founding members of the EU, Spain joined the EU in 1986.
+While the Netherlands was one of the founding members of NATO, Spain joined NATO in 1982.